lokimckay/civitai-model-browser/README.md

 - Conveniently see trigger words for your downloaded models
 - Don't need to rename downloaded files to be more descriptive anymore
-- Find duplicates of downloaded modelss
+- Find duplicates of downloaded models

 ## Roadmap